OpenMOSS/Say-I-Dont-Know/README.md

 ```

 ## Acknowledgements
 - I especially thank Tianxiang Sun, Xiangyang Liu , Wenwei Zhang and other co-authors for their guidance and help.
-I enjoy the teamwork with them.
+I really enjoy the teamwork with them.
-- Thanks to my advisor, Prof. Xipeng Qiu, for his guidance, support and helping me persevere and complete this work.
+- Thanks to my advisor, Prof. Xipeng Qiu, for his guidance, support, helping me persevere and complete this work.
-- I am also grateful to Xinyang Pu for her emotional support.
+- I am also grateful to Xinyang Pu for her support.
 I know we'll both make it through.

 ## Citation
 ```